BjoernBiltzinger/pyspi/docs/index.rst

 This is still not a stable version.
 Bugs will occur sometimes, please open an issue on github if you find one.

-WHAT THE HELL!!!!!!!!!!!!!!!
+WHAT THE HELL2!!!!!!!!!!!!!!!

 .. toctree::
    :maxdepth: 5
    :hidden:

-   notebooks/installation
+   notebooks/installation.ipynb
-   notebooks/grb_analysis
+   notebooks/grb_analysis.ipynb
    api/API